pygae/lean-ga/README.md

 To get the full experience of using lean-ga without having to install lean, use the GitPod link at the top of this readme.
 Wait for the command in the console to finish, then open one of the files referenced above, and wait for compilation to finish (the orange bars to vanish).
-At this point, you can move the cursor around to view the proof state, and try adding new statements to the file using our definitions
+At this point, you can move the cursor around to view the proof state, and try adding new statements to the file using our definitions.

+See [this visualization](https://eric-wieser.github.io/mathlib-import-graph/?docs_url=https%3A%2F%2Fpygae.github.io%2Flean-ga-docs%2F) to see which parts of Mathlib are used in this formalization (directly or indirectly).

 Contributing
 ------------